In computer and network design, some processes don’t have a backup due to an oversight by the designer.

-Weaknesses in these plans, these single points of failure, can become evident in dreams.
+Weaknesses in plans, single points of failure, can become evident in dreams.

 Have your heart set on going to a particular college?